-There is a time for everything under the sun.
-A time to laugh and a time to cry, a time to sow and a time to reap, a time to work and a time to rest.
+There is a time for everything under the sun, whether to laugh, cry, sow, reap, work, or rest.
 There is always a season for everything.

-This verse encourages us to take a break from our hectic lives and enjoy ourselves, either with our family or people within our circle.
-God has our best interest at heart, and if He says to take a break, then why should we refuse to.
+As you can see, the verse encourages you to take a break from your hectic life and enjoy yourself, either with your family or with people within your circle.
+God has your best interest at heart, and if He says to take a break, then why should you refuse.

 Isaiah 9:3 "You have enlarged the nation and increased their joy; they rejoice before you as people rejoice at the harvest, as warriors rejoice when dividing the plunder."

 In the presence of the Lord there is a fullness of joy, and at His right hand, pleasures forevermore (Psalm 16:11).
 Our God is a God of peace and joy, and joy is one of His many traits.